Mjz86/C_colon/mcc.md

 - `moinline`:
-  a definition is processed with the root module in the tree in mind, meaning that until a static declaration uses it, it is not evaluated. for example, a template specialization in the root can be used. this is deferred evaluation of the code graph.
+  a definition is processed with the root module in the tree in mind, meaning that until a static declaration uses it, it is not evaluated. for example, a template instanciation in the root can be used. this is deferred evaluation of the code graph.